Foundations

 Course Overview

 In this course, we take a clear-eyed look at what ritual truly is—not a performance, but a practice that shapes and is shaped by the rhythm of our lives.
 We do not assume a single path forward.
-This offering provides tools to shape a ritual practice that is both personal and enduring.
+This offering provides tools to shape a ritual practice that is personal and enduring.

 Together, we’ll consider intention, etiquette, protection, invocation, trance, prayer, offering practices, and a dozen other elements from the diverse history of global ritual arts traditions.
 The focus is on the living relationship at the heart of ritual—how we engage, how we listen, how we make meaning.